Felony disenfranchisement in the United States: Recent statistics

 As of 2008, over 5.3 million people in the United States were denied the right to vote due to felony disenfranchisement.
 In the national elections in 2012, the various state felony disenfranchisement laws together blocked an estimated 5.85 million felons from voting, up from 1.2 million in 1976.
 This comprised 2.5% of the potential voters in general.
 The state with the highest number of disenfranchised voters was Florida, with 1.5 million disenfranchised because of a current or previous felony conviction, over 10% of the voting age citizens, including the 774,000 disenfranchised only because of outstanding financial obligations.
 In October 2020, it was estimated that 5.1 million citizens were disenfranchised for the 2020 presidential election on account of a felony conviction, 1 in 44 citizens.
+Nearly 4.1 million people are disenfranchised as of 2026.